How can we help?

 System events

-Custom-named events are created by you according to your marketing strategies.
+Custom events are created by you according to your marketing strategies and business needs.

 Track browse behavior

 You can also create custom-named events to track browse behavior on your website.
-These browse events can be used to trigger a browse abandon message when a contact leaves your site without purchasing anything.
+Browse events can be used to trigger a browse abandon message when a contact leaves your site without purchasing anything.
+This is only one of many possibilities.

 The sky is the limit with custom events

 There are countless opportunities to trigger personalized messages based on custom events.
-Custom events can be created for when a video is viewed, a PDF is downloaded, or an article is liked.
-Custom events can also be created based on IoT behaviors such as triggered an alarm, or opened a door.
+Custom events can be created for when a contact views a video, downloads a file, or likes an article.
+This is just the tip of the iceberg.
+Custom events can also be created based on IoT behaviors such as triggering an alarm, opening a door, and many others.
 The options are limitless.

 The default maximum number of properties an event can have is 1,000.

-Event data is viewable in the UI or via the API.
-To view event data in the UI, navigate to Analytics > Event Data Reports.
-You can filter the report results by event type, contacts, audience rules, and date ranges.
+To visualize event data in a chart, navigate to Analytics > Event Data Reports.
+Flter the report results by event type, contacts, audience rules, and date ranges.

 Export events

-You can export event data via a data job in the UI or with an API call.
+You can export event data by creating a Data Job in the UI or using an API call.

 Export events via UI